Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 pots, burning food,

-overheated cooking oil, fats, margarine, butter, from burning food and aerosol spray on "Non-Stick" products
+overheated cooking oil, fats, margarine, butter, from burning food on aerosol spray on "Non-Stick" products

 can be lethal to birds.